Materials-Consortia/OPTIMADE/optimade.rst

 API Endpoints
 =============

-Access to API endpoints as desribed in the subsections below are to be provided under the versioned and/or the unversioned base URL as desribed in the section `Base URL`_.
+Access to API endpoints as described in the subsections below are to be provided under the versioned and/or the unversioned base URL as explained in the section `Base URL`_.

 The endpoints are: